WELCOME TO THE MINNESOTA LOCAL ACS SECTION WEBSITE

 Go to the "Meetings" link for more information.

-Go to the "Activities" link for more information.
+Go to the "Activities" link for other activity information.

 1. Undergraduate program coordinator - will coordinate undergraduate events and poster sessions for the meeting.